Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 with a threshold voltage that is set by the multi-turn

-flop to ensure an OCD trip independent of phase-lead feedback.
+flop IC6A, to ensure that an OCD trip is independent of phase-lead feedback.

 This is ANDed together with the interrupter signal, and goes